ThemindaSrimal/news-reader/README.md

 # news-website
-Add Wordpress Endpoint in news.js or API
+Add wordpress endpoint or API in news.js file.